ibm-ecm/ibm-harbor-boulevard-app-ios/README.md

 This document assumes the reader has a working knowledge of IBM Datacap, the Swift language and the iOS platform.

-#### SDK Prerequisites

-Here are the prerequisites for using the SDK:

-- An IBM Datacap server that runs IBM Datacap 9.0.1 or later
-- A mobile phone running iOS 8.1 or later
-- A computer running Xcode 7.3 or later
-- The IBM Datacap Mobile SDK 9.0.1 or later package

 # Installation